|

 -

-- This bug was found feeding on smooth-bark gum tree trunk alone on mid summer.
+- This bug usually found feeding on smooth-bark gum tree trunk alone on mid summer.

-The bug inserts its sucking mouthparts into the gum tree trunk, sucking the
+The bug inserts its sucking mouthparts into the gum tree bark sucking

 sap.